dragoon/acts-collector/readme.md

 In case we get ``asyncio.TimeoutError``, we simply sleep with a constant delay, and then try to re-connect.
 In case of other exceptions, we sleep with exponential backoff delay, and exit completely if the number of retries exceeded pre-configured value.

-:warning: It is worth noting, that while network errors are somewhat expected, other exceptions are not, and the generic exception handle will swallow everything, even errors in your implementation.
+:warning: NB: while network errors are somewhat expected, other exceptions are not, and the generic exception handle will swallow everything, even errors in your implementation.
 The log monitoring system should be configured to notify the dev team in case of such errors.